cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 ### Application Developer ("users")

-Operators perform  administrative tasks on the user’s behalf such as volume creation and attachment, application deployment, and certificate management.
-As the user is delegating control to the operator it is essential to provide machine authorization to perform the actions needed, but one must also be careful to not grant more privileges than are necessary for the operator to perform its role.
+Operators perform administrative tasks on the user’s behalf such as volume creation/attachment, application deployment, and certificate management.
+As the user is delegating control to the operator, it is essential to provide machine authorization to perform the actions needed, but one must also be careful to not grant more privileges than are necessary for the operator to perform its role.